 - Height 6' 0", Weight 185 lb.

 - Debut August 31, 2000

-Ross Gload has played eight seasons in the major leagues through 2009 with a lifetime .283 batting average (it was .298 after the first five seasons).
-In both of the seasons with the Chicago White Sox where he got over 150 at-bats, he hit over .320.
-He got his most playing time, however, in 2007-08 with the Kansas City Royals, for whom he hit close to .280 each year.
+Ross Gload played ten seasons in the major leagues with a lifetime .281 batting average (it was .298 after the first five seasons).
+In both of the seasons with the Chicago White Sox where he got over 150 at-bats, 2004 and 2006, he hit over .320.
+He got his most playing time, however, in 2007 and 2008 with the Kansas City Royals, for whom he hit close to .280 each year.

 He appeared in 26 games with the Rockies in 2002 before being traded to the Chicago White Sox for Wade Parrish before the 2003 season.
 He spent that entire year with the Charlotte Knights of the International League, hitting .315, with 18 homers and 70 RBIs.

 Ross made a big impression with the White Sox in 2004, hitting .321 in 234 at-bats.
 He got quite a bit of playing time due to injuries to Frank Thomas and Magglio Ordonez.
 It was harder for him to find a spot in 2005, and he also had some injury problems, so he spent most of the season in the minors, where he hit .364 with Charlotte.
 In 2006, he hit .327 in limited at-bats with the Sox.